kdaily/aws-cli/proposals/pr-contrib-guide.md

 ## Managing the existing backlog

-As of 2021-11-02, there are 189 pull requests and 465 issues in the AWS CLI GitHub repository.
-52 pull requests and 81 issues have not been updated in more than a year.
+As of 2021-12-15, there are 188 pull requests and 436 issues in the AWS CLI GitHub repository.
+43 pull requests and 87 issues have not been updated in more than a year.
 151 issues have upvotes or reactions from five or more users.
-[TBD] of the open pull requests are extremely outdated and would require rebasing, which complicates the process of accepting them.
 [TBD] of the open pull requests are directly related to an existing feature request.
+[TBD] of open pull requests have extensive merge conflicts.

 Based on these numbers, we propose to close all issues that: